-19. Are you able to put me in touch with any schools that you have worked with previously to discuss how this has worked for them and how this could work for us?
+20. Are you able to put me in touch with any schools that you are using Starfish to discuss how this has worked for them and how this could work for us?

-We currently have Starfish running in over 12 schools across UK (primary and secondary).
+We currently have Starfish running in over 60 schools across UK (primary and secondary).
 If you would like to chat with one of these schools, please ask your Starfish Co-ordinator.